42. Fetching changes

 Goals

-• To learn how to pull changes from a remote repository.
+• Learn how to pull changes from a remote repository.

 git fetch